xianghuiluo/TechnicalNotes/articles/wireguard.md

 For now let us log out of the root account by using **Ctrl+D**.

 ## WireGuard Client
+We will create the client keys and configuration file on the server.
+If the client is also a device running Ubuntu 20 or a similar Linux distribution, this can also be done on the client device.
 ### Key Generation
-If the client device is also running Ubuntu 20 or a similar Linux distribution, follow the same steps for generating the keys of the server above.
-Otherwise, we create the keys and the configuration file for the client device on the server.\
 First we create a folder for keeping the keys and the configuration file.
 ```bash
 cd ~